 Maintaining your roof is critical to protecting you and your home, but isn't always a simple job.
-You want the roof of your Candler-McAfee home to stand up to all kinds of weather without failing.
+You want the roof of your Candler-McAfee home to stand up to all types of weather without failing.

 One of your area's top roofing contractors can help with any concerns you may have.
 Whether your roof needs repairs, a replacement, or cleaning, one of Candler-McAfee's top roofers can help.